craftcms/commerce-stripe/README.md

 To add the Stripe payment gateway in the Craft control panel, navigate to **Commerce** → **Settings** → **Gateways**, create a new gateway, and set the gateway type to “Stripe Payment Intents”.

-> ⚠️ The deprecated “Stripe Charge” gateway is still available.
-See [Changes in 2.0](#changes-in-2-0).

 In order for the gateway to work properly, the following settings are required:

 - Publishable API Key